Skip to main content

 The best Father's Day gift under $25 for any dad who grills on charcoal.
 Lighter fluid is the enemy of good charcoal flavor -- the petroleum residue carries through to the food.
 A chimney starter eliminates it entirely.
 Newspaper or a single fire starter cube at the bottom, charcoal loaded in the top, and in 15 minutes the coals are lit and ready with no chemical smell and no chemical taste.

 The Weber Rapidfire has been the standard chimney for decades.
 The handle geometry keeps heat manageable, the bottom grate airflows properly, and one full load is exactly right for a 22-inch kettle.
 It works.
 It keeps working.
-At around $19 it is the highest-value improvement you can make to how a charcoal cook starts.
+It is the highest-value improvement you can make to how a charcoal cook starts.

 If your dad is still using lighter fluid, this changes every cook immediately.
 If he is already using a chimney, find out if his current one is the Weber or a generic that may have handle issues.
 Either way, this is a reliable gift for anyone in the charcoal universe.